 - Why do some of your classes have a "no technology" policy?
-Because controlled studies are backing up my own anecdotal evidence that taking notes by hand is far superior to typing in notes on a computer.
-As computers became more prevalent in my classes, the grades on my exams were dropping and displaying a "double curve" with the first appearing around the mid-50 percentile range.
+Because controlled studies are backing up my own anecdotal evidence that taking notes by hand is far superior to typing in notes on a computer and avoid the distractions associated with connected electronics.
+As computers became more prevalent in my classes, the grades on my exams were dropping and displaying a repeatable "double curve" with the first appearing around the mid-50 percentile range.
 You may audio record my lectures if you're afraid that you'll miss something.

 Questions About Grades and Grading:

 - What kinds of grades have you given in the past? (click)